 Detailed Design

-Below is a diagram showing the different parts of the new routing system, followed by an explanation of the responsibilities of each part.
+Below is a diagram swhoing the different parts of the new routing system, followed by an explanation of the responsibilities of each part.
 Arrows indicate a dependency.

 URL Resolver

 In 1.x, this functionality lives in `src/ng/urlUtils.js`.
 This can be its own microlib/service.